yjunechoe/jlmerclusterperm/README.md

 [juliaup](https://github.com/JuliaLang/juliaup).
 Julia version \>=1.8 is
 required and
 [1.9](https://julialang.org/blog/2023/04/julia-1.9-highlights/#caching_of_native_code)
-is preferred for its substantial speed improvements.
+or higher is preferred for the substantial speed improvements.

 Before using functions from `jlmerclusterperm`, an initial setup is required via calling `jlmerclusterperm_setup()`.
 The very first call on